 Image Gallery of steps to make your own DIY Christmas swag

-Have fun putting together your own custom door swag.
+Have fun putting together your custom door swag.
 Choose your favourite colours and make them your own.
-Add funky accents or even let the kids dd their special touch.
+Add funky accents or even let the kids add their special touch.

 Thanks for visiting Baker Street Living.